vbojko/load_test_tool/README.md

 `sudo ./installwrk.sh`

-This will update ubuntu, download "wrk" binary from this gitlab repo and download "wrkscript.sh"
+This will download "wrk" binary from this gitlab repo and download "wrkscript.sh"